Christine Wells MSc,MBACP accredited BA PGCE

 Finally, the path each therapy takes is unique, the destination unknown but it will enable you to experience life differently.

 My counselling career began when I set up the counselling service in a secondary school where I also taught English to A level.
-About eight years ago I decided on a complete career change, studying part-time for an MSc in Counselling and Psychotherapy at Roehampton University.
-Having attained my MSc, I am continuing with an Advanced Practitioners Programme.
+About 14 years ago I switched career, studying part-time for an MSc in Counselling and Psychotherapy at Roehampton University.
 I have training in Sensorimotor Psychotherapy for Complex Trauma and DID, which aims to integrate mind, feelings and body sensation; helping to regulate affect and manage triggers.The energy, dedication and commitment that is demanded of me as a psychotherapist is as nothing compared to the satisfaction of witnessing the positive outcomes that can occur in clients over time.
 I have an intense interest in people of all ages; cementing positive therapeutic relationships and fostering a sense of trust and well-being.
 I believe humour can also be used sympathetically and therapeutically.

 I have counselled part-time in a college of further education which has offered an interesting and diverse client base, as well as in a retirement village where I set up a counselling service.
 Currently,I work at Holistic Health in Woking where I have a thriving practice, consisting of clients of all ages, with a variety of presenting issues from dissociation to gender disorder; self- harm, loss and transitions in life, as well as depression, anger management and anxiety.